-- "FOR" the election of each of the director nominees named in the Director Election Proposal; - "FOR" the Auditor Ratification Proposal.
+- "FOR" the election of each of the director nominees named in the Director Election Proposal;

+- "FOR" the Charter Amendment Proposal;

+- "FOR" the Auditor Ratification Proposal.

 How will my shares of common stock be voted if I do not indicate a vote on my proxy card?